 In accordance with the 2012 Tax Reform, there is an increase in the tax applied on cigarettes so that by 2015 an effective tax rate of 70.0% was reached.
-Also, there is an increase in the ad valorem excise tax on alcoholic beverages from 7.5% to 10.0%, as well as a gradual increase on specific excise taxes so that by 2017 the applied rates are unified.
+Also, there is an increase in the ad valorem excise tax on alcoholic beverages from 7.5% to 10.0%, as well as a gradual increase on specific excise taxes that resulted in the unification of rates in 2017.
 Furthermore, an excise tax of 10.0% was applied on cable television services since December 2012, generating revenue of US\$2.1 million for 2012.

-The fuel tax is the most important excise tax imposed by the Republic in terms of contribution to revenues, and as of January 2010, it is collected solely by the Internal Revenue Agency.
+The fuel tax is the most important excise tax imposed by the Dominican Republic in terms of contribution to revenues, and as of January 2010, it is collected solely by the Internal Revenue Agency.
 It is an excise tax denominated in constant pesos per gallon and a 16.0% tax rate on the import parity price of fuel, each payable at the time of sale and which are required to be adjusted quarterly to reflect inflation.
 The following table sets forth the peso-denominated excise tax rates for gasoline products.